notreux/UpsideEngine/docs/tutorials/plugin-guide/CollisionEditor.md

 ![](../../assets/collisioneditor.png)

 ## A basic usage
-Select an object, and to start from scratch lets remove the whole collision mask, for this we will right click 4 times on every red point.
+Select an object, and to start from scratch Let's remove the whole collision mask, for this we will right click 4 times on every red point.

 ![](../../assets/collisioneditornomask.png)

-Now we can draw our collision mask, lets draw a mask around the object, for this we will use left click.
+Now we can draw our collision mask, Let's draw a mask around the object, for this we will use left click.

 <video width="700" controls>
   <source src="../../assets/collisionmask.mp4" type="video/mp4">